DO NOT HAVE SEXUAL CONTACT WITH A CHILD. If in any doubt, avoid being alone with children who you find attractive so as

 First, it is very important to realize that you are not alone.
 Approximately 1-2% of males (we know of no estimates for females) are primarily attracted to children and nearly all of them begin to realize this when they are young teens.
-That's a lot of people, and just about every teen boy who thinks he might be a pedophile feels terrible about it.
+That's a lot of people, and just about every teen who thinks they might be a pedophile feels terrible about it.

 Second, you're young, and things might change.
 So don't get too discouraged.
 Lots of people think they might be pedophiles when they're younger because they're attracted to younger kids, and they later discover that they were mistaken.
 You might find your attractions for people your own age may grow and travel along with you.

 Third, concentrate on all the other parts of life that aren't about sex and dating.
 We bet your parents would be all in favor of that anyway. :-) Don't panic.
 IF you turn out to be a pedophile, know that life can still be very rewarding.
 You can certainly refrain from abusing kids.
 You can do great things with all the other parts of life.
 Some of our members have married and been in happy emotional relationships, including being parents.
 Their primary sexual attraction may be to children, but they have enough attraction to adults to enable them to be happily married.

 Most importantly, do not engage in any sexual activity with children.
 Do not look at CSAM/child porn.
 It might seem impossible that a series of mouse clicks to see some pictures can be a very serious crime, but it can.
 You can face years in prison.

 If you are over 18, you could consider joining our online support group.
 Contact us for details.

 If you are tempted to confide your feelings to anyone else, think about it very carefully.
 If you must, a parent or an adult close family friend might be the best choice.